-Most people with a CDHP said they were familiar with the plan.
-Three-quarters (77 percent) of those with a CDHP were extremely, very, or somewhat familiar with it (Figure 6).
-In contrast, 29 percent of individuals with traditional coverage were extremely, very, or somewhat familiar with a CDHP, and 36 percent of individuals with an HDHP were extremely, very, or somewhat familiar with a CDHP.
+The survey found that most people with a CDHP were familiar with it.
+Two-thirds (64 percent) of those with a CDHP were extremely, very, or somewhat familiar with it (Figure 6).
+In contrast, 34 percent of individuals with traditional coverage were extremely, very, or somewhat familiar with a CDHP, and 30 percent of individuals with an HDHP were familiar with a CDHP.